splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/2-data/5-reference/51-terminal-functions.md

     label: " - Terminal Functions"
 ---

 Interacting with the terminal is pretty simple in code.
-In addition to the `write` and `write_line` procedures, there is the function `read_line` and some data conversion functions that we need.
+In addition to the `write` and `write_line` procedures, there is the function `read_line`, and some data conversion functions that we need.
 Let's go over these now.

 ## Reading from the terminal

-The `read_line` function allows you to read data from the Terminal, capturing the text the user types, and returning it to you in a string when the user hits the enter or return key.
+The `read_line` function allows you to read data from the terminal, capturing the text the user types, and returning it to you in a string when the user hits the enter or return key.

 Here is the signature for `read_line`: